Busin731/goChord-viewer/README.md

 Inspired by: https://github.com/buzcarter/UkeGeeks
 Adaptation for Guitar

-A JavaScript library for parsing and formatting ChordPro songs.
+A JavaScript library for parsing and formatting ChordPro songs with chord diagrams.

 ## Overview
 Reads marked-up music (lyrics + chords) extracting all of the chords used.